PedroLucasAraujo/react_automatic_convert_audio_notes_to_text/README.md

 ## Local Storage
 Note data is persisted locally using the browser's localStorage.

+## Deployment

+This application is deployed via Vercel.

 ##  Contribution
 Feel free to contribute to the project by submitting issues or creating pull requests.
 We welcome any feedback, bug reports, or feature suggestions.